Cù Lao Hainan and Han-Việt Expansion

 I was looking at collection of maps called Sketched Maps of the Southern and Northern Regions (Nam Bắc kỳ hội đồ 南北圻繪圖) that I’m guessing dates from the late nineteenth century.

 The first map in the collection is one called the “Complete Map of Unified Đại Nam” (Dại Nam nhất thống toàn đồ 大南一統全圖).
-This must be one of the earliest Vietnamese maps to cover the territory from the northern border with the Qing empire to the Mekong Delta.

 In any case, what interested me more about this map is that it labels Hainan Island as “Cù Lao Hải Nam.”